 ONE ACT FESTIVAL

-We are looking forward to your visit in November.
+We hope you'll consider participating in the festival November 3 to 5, 2016.
 These guidelines are provided to give you some idea of the technical elements that will be available to you as you work on your piece.
-If you have questions, please don’t hesitate to contact Noemi DeWeerd at Noemi.Deweerd@dordt.edu.
+If you have questions, please don’t hesitate to contact Robin Suing at Robin.Suing@dordt.edu.

-Please limit your performance to no longer than 15 minutes.
+Please limit your performance to 20 minutes or less.
 If a scene(s) from your fall show is appropriate, feel free to use that.
 Please, make sure that your one-act fits this time limit to allow time for set-up and take-down.

-Our black box theater will be set up in a thrust configuration.
+Our black box theatre will be set up in a thrust configuration.
 We encourage you to use this space to its fullest potential as you direct.
-A ground plan is included which shows dimensions and entrances/exits.
-We’ve also include a short chapter on directing for the thrust stage.
+A ground plan is included and shows dimensions and entrances/exits.

 The back “wall” of the stage will consist of black curtains to keep it as flexible as possible for all the pieces.
 Typically, a black box space lends itself to a more suggestive use of space (i.e., not a realistic set).
 Think outside the box and be creative when creating your ground plan and staging your piece.